Lokikere

 Lokikere is a village in the southern state of Karnataka, India.
 It is in the Davanagere taluk of Davanagere district.

 Demographics

 As of the 2001 India census, Lokikere had a population of 5805 with 2971 males and 2834 females.
-Lokikere is famous for the agriculture; the people grow rice, sugarcane, etc. Lokikere also has a Hanuman temple, which is said to be the protector of the village.
+Lokikere is famous for its agriculture, with its villagers growing crops such as rice, sugarcane, etc. Lokikere also has a Hanuman temple, which is said to be the protector of the village.